 Preamble

-These are the lecture notes for MATH 2031 Analysis in Many Variables for Epiphany Term 2024/25.
+These are the lecture notes for MATH 2811 Mathematical Methods II for the second half of Michael Term 2025/26.
 I will generally follow these notes in the lectures, although not word for word.

 If you do spot any significant discrepancies, or typos in the notes, then please let me know!